 For the past twelve months or so, your couch has probably had the workout of it’s life!
 With all of us spending more time at home, it makes sense that your soft furnishings are in high use.
 I imagine that other than your bed, your couch probably is the most well used piece of furniture in your home.
 Think about all those Netflix binges, lazy Sunday brunches, kids homework sessions, pet naps, nana naps….time to spruce it up and show your couch some overdue care.
-These are my top tips for couch cleaning, sofa cleaning, lounge cleaning in fact, all of your soft furniture cleaning.
+These are my top tips for couch cleaning, fabric sofa cleaning, lounge cleaning in fact, all of your soft furniture cleaning.

 Next step is to rinse and extract.
 Our steam cleaning equipment releases hot water and steam at the appropriate pressure for your couch.
 This is important as you do not want to over wet the couch and saturate the cushions.
 Too much moisture will result in long drying times and the possibility of mould growth.
-The extraction takes place at the same time, so that hot water is introduced then extracted along with the dirt, germs and bacteria.
+The extraction takes place at the same time, so that hot water is introduced then extracted along with the cleaning solutions, dirt, germs and bacteria.
 Our equipment is designed to extract the maximum amount of moisture so that your couch is left damp and not saturated.

 Not all couches can be steam cleaned.
 It is very important to always check the care label on your upholstery before attempting any cleaning.

 Most care labels have cleaning codes such as ;